Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/05_static_typing.md

 #### Typed or dynamic: stick to one style

-Typed GDScript and dynamic GDScript can coexist in the same project.
+Typed PScript and dynamic PScript can coexist in the same project.
 But it's recommended to stick to either style for consistency in your codebase, and for your peers.
 It's easier for everyone to work together if you follow the same guidelines, and faster to read and understand other